jaspinwall/revv/README.md

 from the controller to the model must be kept to a minimum.
 We should avoid poluting classes and objects with 'magic' global variables.
 I feel this is one of the few cases it is appropiate to use.
-Most request require usesr authentication and their actions and activities are dependent on the user permissions.
+Most request require user authentication and their actions and activities are dependent on the user permissions.
 By using CurrentScope class, the application shares the current_user across avoiding passing it as parameter in each method call.